photoprism/photoprism-docs/docs/getting-started/docker.md

   photoprism/photoprism
 ```

+Now open http://localhost:2342/ in a Web browser to see the user interface.
+The default password is "photoprism".

 This is a simplified configuration compared to our [Docker Compose](docker-compose.md) example:

 * The *import* folder is not mounted so that importing is not possible